Trollope91/Milestone-Project-three/readme.md

 * The users favourited accounts will be kept in this page
 * The user can remove accounts from this page by clicking on the unfavourite button
+* The favourite page contains a search bar to search through your current favourites

 ![project images](app/static/documentation/favourite-desktop.png)
 ![project images](app/static/documentation/favourite-tablet-mobile.png)